ovh/docs/pages/web/hosting/wordpress-woocommerce-first-steps/guide.en-au.md

 This tab allows you to define the following:

-- company address
+- Company address
-- sales and delivery areas
+- Sales and delivery areas
-- default customer location (optional)
+- Default customer location (optional)
-- activate/deactivate taxes
+- Activate/deactivate taxes
-- coupons
+- Coupons
-- monetary data (site currency, display).
+- Monetary data (site currency, display)

 ![Setup Wizard - WooCommerce, Settings, General tab](images/wordpress-woocommerce-first-steps_14.png){.thumbnail}

 #### Products

-Product management is done through a set of sub-headings:
+Product management is done through a set of subcategories:

-- **General**: is used to define elements such as the home page that will be displayed by default (shop, legal notices, shopping cart, etc.), units of measure, whether or not to comment on products or notes.
+- **General**: Is used to define elements such as the home page that will be displayed by default (shop, legal notices, shopping cart, etc.), units of measure, whether or not to comment on products or notes.
-- **Inventory**: is used to configure or not the management of your stock and to configure the behaviour of the website (decremented stock when an object is in the basket, alert thresholds, possibility to hide products that are no longer in stock).
+- **Inventory**: Is used to configure or not the management of your stock and to configure the behaviour of the website (decremented stock when an object is in the basket, alert thresholds, possibility to hide products that are no longer in stock).
-- **Downloadable products**: concerns cases where documents are made available for download by users.
+- **Downloadable products**: Concerns cases where documents are made available for download by users.
-- **Approved Download Directories**: specifies the directory(s) on the server where the files will be uploaded.
+- **Approved download directories**: Specifies directories on the server where the files will be uploaded.
-- **Advanced**: is used to set product attributes more finely.
+- **Advanced**: Is used to set product attributes more finely.

 #### Shipping

 If you enabled the default extensions that were free when you installed, you have the extension [WooCommerce Shipping](https://woocommerce.com/woocommerce-shipping/){.external}.
-Otherwise, you can install it by going to the `Plugins`{.action} menu.
+Otherwise, you can install it by going to the `Extensions`{.action} submenu.

-- **Shipping zones**: allows you to define and configure shipping areas.
+- **Shipping zones**: Allows you to define and configure shipping areas.
-- **Delivery Options**: is used to set up the application for all shipping costs.
+- **Delivery options**: Is used to set up the application for all shipping costs.
-- **Shipping Classes**: can be used to group similar products by type of shipment.
+- **Shipping classes**: Can be used to group similar products by type of shipment.

 #### Payments

 Use this tab to enable/disable the payment methods offered on your website.
-Please refer to the [official documentation](https://woocommerce.com/document/payments/) to configure your payment method(s).
+Please refer to the [official documentation](https://woocommerce.com/document/payments/) to configure your payment methods.

 #### Accounts and privacy